 weekend or bank holiday, the payment will be withdrawn the next business day.
 If you file late, the payment will be

 processed the day we receive your E-filed return.

-Yes, if you E-file your return after April 17, 2012, you can still elect to pay the balance due by electronic funds withdrawal.
+Yes, if you E-file your return after April 15 or your due date, you can still elect to pay the balance due by electronic funds withdrawal.
 However, your payment will be considered late and your payment date will be determined by the date your return is E-Filed.
-Electronic funds withdrawal is available through October 15, 2012.
+Penalties and interest may apply.
+Electronic funds withdrawal is available through October 15th.

 Your confirmation will be your copy of your E-Filed return that includes the electronic funds withdrawal authorization and

 your bank statement that includes an Arizona Department of Revenue line item.

 If your electronic fund withdrawal is returned by your financial institution due to insufficient funds, incorrect bank account information, closed accounts, etc., the Arizona Department of Revenue will send a notification letter to the address on your tax return explaining why the withdrawal could not be processed.
 You will need to submit a check or money order, to the Arizona Department of Revenue.
 A second request for a withdrawal cannot be made after the initial request.

 Once your E-Filed return is accepted, you cannot change your designated withdrawal date or cancel your electronic funds